 Ultimate beauty is conceptional.
 It goes beyond the visual boundaries, allowing the emotions to fly in the realm of imagination.
 Unlike painting, sculpture or ballet, tango is not primarily a visual art, but an art of perception and feeling.
 (See Tango Is a Feeling.)
 In tango, dancers can close their eyes and follow the intuition and instinct.
 You do not see the actions of your partner, only feel his/her body, embrace, touch and movements, and through which his/her emotions and feelings.
 His masculinity, strength, dependability, support, protection and finesse, her femininity, softness, obedience, affection, seduction and tacit agreement, all are but feelings.
 Even his/her musicality, mood, skills and quality of movement are conceived through the sense.
 Tango provides plenty room for feelings and imaginations.
 Dancing tango is like attending a banquet of emotions.
 Its beauty is largely conceptional.

 It is regretful that the formalist dancers focus only on the external and ignore the internal.
 What makes tango uniquely fascinating and different from other dances is its inward, human, emotional, and conceptional beauty.
-Tango has great potentials in this area.
+Tango has great potentials in this respect.
 Exploring its inner beauty so that tango may become an even richer emotional feast is a worthy goal.
-Although it is normal for beginners to focus on the external, as comprehension proceeds from the outside to the inside and from the shallow to the deep, and with time and experience they may gradually understand the essence of tango, my wish is that people can shorten the process so that when they come to the age of Warren Buffett, Marie Curie and Mother Teresa they would not regret for what they have missed out in their pursuit of vanity.
+Although it is natural for beginners to focus on the external, as comprehension proceeds from the outside to the inside and from the shallow to the deep, and with time and experience they may gradually understand the essence of tango, my wish is that people can shorten the process so that when they come to the age of Warren Buffett, Marie Curie and Mother Teresa they would not regret for what they have missed out in their pursuit of vanity.
 Isn't that often the case beyond tango?
-(See The Psychology of Tango.)
+(See The Four Stages of Your Tango Journey.)